dankmeme01/globed/README.md

 * unable to compile with MSVC, only can compile with clang on Linux.
 This should be resolved when a Geode update removes winsock.h from includes.
 * Mac is supported but I don't do Mac testing since I don't own one.
+* death effects do not work on Android
+* auto music sync when spectating does not work on Android and Mac

 ## Special thanks